(updated from an original post on Goodreads long, long ago…)

 Here’s the funny part; people may know how to make a story interesting but if they don’t have an interesting story to tell, I (and perhaps you) end up sitting there wondering when the good stuff is going to happen.
 I’ve read stories that were incredibly well crafted.
 The power and/or beauty of the writing keeps you reading but nothing’s holding your attention.
 It may be beautifully written and you don’t care.
 Margaret Atwood’s Oryx and Crake and The Handmaid’s Tale are examples of this (to me).
 My god what beautiful writing.
 My god will somebody do something.

 This “tell an interesting story interestingly” is a delicate balance and is, to me, the difference between genre and literature.
-Genre may have interesting stories to tell but isn’t the best at making the stories interesting (it often relies on formula, genre-based constructs or plotlines, shared genre experience, et cetera).
+Genre may have interesting stories to tell but isn’t the best at making the stories interesting (it often relies on formula, genre-based constructs or plotlines, shared genre experience (ie tropes), et cetera).
 Literature knows how to make a story interesting and doesn’t always have an interesting story to tell.
 Diane Les Becquets’ Breaking Wild is excellent storycrafting but the storytelling didn’t keep me reading (poor telling, good crafting).
 Pushing Ice was an interesting story told poorly (good telling, poor crafting).
 The Golem and the Jenni is an interesting story told interestingly (good telling, good crafting).

 Storytelling and storycrafting apply to all writing, me thinks.
 Hampton Sides’ In the Kingdom of Ice is a non-fiction page turner.
 Russell Shorto’s The Island at the Center of the World‘s non-fiction pages became too heavy to turn about a chapter in.